larsonjj/generator-yeogurt/README.md

 ### View

 #### Static Site Specific
 Creates  a jade file within the `dev/views` folder by default or within another folder using the `--type` option.
-Use the `--import` flag to include the created file within the base template file (Jade mixins and Swig macros must be included in the file(s) where you want to use them).
-Note: The `--import` flag is designed to work with `type=component`.
+Automatically, the created file's path will be included within the base template file (Jade mixins and Swig macros must be included in the file(s) where you want to use them).
+If you wish to not have the generated file imported into the base template file, pass the `--noImport` flag.
+Note: Importing is only designed to work with `type=component`.

 Example:
 ```bash